Set Up Instructions

-The action of cutting across the grain of wood is a mitre cut, this is achieved on a table saw uses the mitre tracks and employs a mitre gauge.
-When cutting mitres the fence is not required and on safety it should be moved away from the saw blade to eliminate the possibility of a kick back.
+The action of cutting across the grain of wood is a mitre cut.
+This is achieved on a table saw uses the mitre tracks and employs a mitre gauge.
+Because when cutting mitres the fence is not required.
+Therefore on safety it should be moved away from the saw blade.
+Because it eliminates the possibility of a kick back.

-Mitre gauges do vary in style but all must have similar settings, there is a form of locking the angle of the gauge.
+Mitre gauges do vary in style but all must have similar settings.
+There is a form of locking the angle of the gauge.
 The angle can be set from 0 degrees to 45 degrees each side of the zero.
-The mitre gauge slides in the track that is parallel to the saw blade and it should slide freely down the track.
+The mitre gauge slides in the track that is parallel to the saw blade.
+It should slide freely down the track.
 If purchasing a new gauge it is essential that it will be the correct size for the track.

 Before using the mitre gauge it should be calibrated so the any angle set on it will produce the correct saw cut.

-With the saw blade set just above the wood thickness, put the piece to be cut in front of the mitre.
-Then start the saw and with both hands holding the piece to be cut push firmly down the track to complete the cut.
+With the saw blade set just above the wood thickness.
+Put the piece to be cut in front of the mitre.
+Then start the saw, with both hands holding the piece to be cut.
+Push firmly down the track to complete the cut.

 It is not easy to use the mitre gauge when the wood being cut is long.
-The answer to that is to mount a sacrificial board to the from of the mitre gauge, this also allows the piece being cut can be clamped to it.
+The answer to that is to mount a sacrificial board to the from of the mitre gauge.
+Because this also allows the piece being cut can be clamped to it.

 Cutting Angled Mitres

-When cutting an angled mitre it can be done from either side of the blade, this is to ensure that when the cut is being made the mitre gauge leads into the saw blade.
+When cutting an angled mitre it can be done from either side of the blade.
+This ensures that when the cut is being made the mitre gauge leads into the saw blade.